-Civil Services: The appointments to and conditions of civil service in Pakistan shall be determined by an act of Parliament, (Majlis-e-Shoora) for the services of the Federation and by acts of respective provincial assemblies for the provinces.8
+Civil Services: The appointments to and conditions of civil service in Pakistan shall be determined by an act of Parliament, (Majlis e Shoora) for the services of the Federation and by acts of respective provincial assemblies for the provinces.8

 Command of Armed Forces: The federal government has control and command of the armed forces.
 The President is the Supreme Commander of the armed forces.
-Every Member of the armed forces takes an oath as set out of the Third Schedule of the Constitution, whereby they pledge to uphold the Constitution and not to engage in political activities whatsoever.9
+Every Member of the armed forces takes an oath as set out of the 3rd Schedule of the Constitution, whereby they pledge to uphold the Constitution and not to engage in political activities whatsoever.9

 Parliamentary Committees and the Executive: A committee can examine expenditures, administration, delegated legislation, public petitions and policies of the concerned ministry and its associated public bodies, and may forward its report of findings and recommendations to the ministry, and the ministry must also submit its reply to the committee.
-Recommendations can also include suggestions amending an existing law or enacting new legislation.10 A committee chairperson has powers to take evidence or call for papers, records or documents and any person having a special interest in relation to any matter under its consideration in addition to hearing an expert and holding a public hearing.11 A committee possesses powers vested in civil court under Code of Civil Procedure, 1908 (Act V of 1908) for enforcing the attendance of any person and compelling the production of documents.12
+Recommendations can also include suggestions amending an existing law or enacting new legislation.
+10 A committee chairperson has powers to take evidence or call for papers, records or documents and any person having a special interest in relation to any matter under its consideration in addition to hearing an expert and holding a public hearing.
+11 A committee possesses powers vested in civil court under Code of Civil Procedure, 1908 (Act V of 1908) for enforcing the attendance of any person and compelling the production of documents.
+12

-1 Article 48, Constitution of Pakistan 2 Article 50, Constitution of Pakistan 4 Article 91, Constitution of Pakistan 4 Article 91, Constitution of Pakistan 5 Article 92, Constitution of Pakistan 7 Article 97, Constitution of Pakistan 7 Article 240 8 Article 243 and 244; Third Schedule, Constitution of Pakistan 10 N.A.Rule No 201
+1Article 48.
+Constitution of Pakistan

+Article 50, Constitution of Pakistan

+Article 91, Constitution of Pakistan Article 95, Constitution of Pakistan

+Article 91 (4) Constitution of Pakistan

+6 Article 92, Constitution of Pakistan 7 Article 97, Constitution of Pakistan

+Article 240, Constitution of Pakistan

+9 Article 243 and 244; Third Schedule, Constitution of Pakistan

-11 N.A Rule No 225 (4)
+Senate Rule No 146, N.A Rule No 201 Senate Rule No 165 (1), N.A Rule No 225 (4)